abhin4v/abhin4v.github.io/posts/continuation-defunctionalization.md

 Traversal   Output
 ----------  -------
-in-order    ACBDEFG
+in-order    ABCDEFG
-pre-order   DCABFEG
+pre-order   DBACFEG
-post-order  ABCEGFD
+post-order  ACBEGFD

 The code for the recursive in-order traversal (traverse left child, then self, then right child) is very simple.
 Assuming a binary tree is represented with a `Tree` class like: